glotzerlab/signac-docs/docs/source/flow-project.rst

 The status view provides information about which conditions are met and what operations are pending execution.

 A condition function which is supposed to be shown in the **status** view is called a *label-function*.
-We can convert any condition function into a label function by adding the :py:func:`~.flow.FlowProject.label` decorator:
+We can convert any condition function into a label function by adding the :py:meth:`~.flow.FlowProject.label` decorator:

 .. code-block:: python